There is nothing that offers more comfort in the fall than a hearty, hot cup of soup!

 - Rinse lentils and rice under cold water until water runs clear.

 - Place lentils and rice in a stock pot with 2 cups of the vegetable stock and bring to a boil.
 Reduce to a simmer and place the lid on the pot.

 - In a skillet, heat extra virgin olive oil and saute onion, celery, carrots and garlic.
 Add in the cumin, turmeric, white pepper and salt.
 (Heating the spices draws out more of the flavor!)

 - Add the vegetables and spices to the pot of lentils.

-- Once vegetable stock has been reduced down, add remaining 6 cups and continue to simmer for 35-40 minutes, or until lentils are tender.
+- Once vegetable stock has been absorbed, add the remaining 6 cups and continue to simmer for 35-40 minutes, or until lentils are tender.

 - Squeeze in fresh lemon juice.

 - Enjoy 🙂